 All plants store energy formed during photosynthesis in starches and sugars, otherwise known as carbohydrates.
 Plants later use this stored energy to fuel important reactions, in tea, carbohydrates help to fuel the enzymatic reactions that take place during oxidation and are also responsible for the creation of polyphenols in young tea leaves.
 Carbohydrates make up on average 11% of extract solids in steeped tea1 and lend to its sweetness.

-Alkaloids in tea include the stimulant caffeine and two similar compounds: theobromine and theophylline.
+Methylxanthines in tea include the stimulant caffeine and two similar compounds: theobromine and theophylline.
 The tea plant creates these chemicals as a natural combatant towards insects and other animals.
-On average, alkaloids in tea leaves make up 2% to 5% of the dry weight of the fresh leaves5.
-These alkaloids are also responsible for imparting a bitter taste in a tea infusion.
-Alkaloid levels depend on the varietal and cultivar of Camellia sinensis used, terroir (climate, geology, geography, , age of the leaves, and the propagation method (seed vs. cutting) used on the plant thus alkaloid levels can only be generalized from tea to tea.
+On average, methylxanthines in tea leaves make up 2% to 5% of the dry weight of the fresh leaves5.
+Methylxanthines also contribute to a bitter taste in the tea infusion.
+Levels of these compounds depend on the variety and cultivar of Camellia sinensis used, climate, age of the leaves, and the propagation method (seed vs. cutting) used on the plant.

 28 mineral elements have been found in the tea flush5.
 Compared to other plants, tea has a higher than average amount of: fluorine, manganese, arsenic, nickel, selenium, iodine, aluminum, and potassium5.
 Tea also has an unusually high amount of fluorine, which has been known to help prevent tooth decay in humans, however too much fluorine can be harmful.
 It is important to note that fluorine occurs in greater amounts in older tea leaves.
 Tea minerals vary greatly with each harvest and change greatly during processing.